Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 Here are a few sample questions: what is the probability of...
 - throwing a 2 on a 6 sided die?
 - throwing an even number on a 6 sided die?
-- rolling 2 6 sided dice and getting a total value of 5? (eg one die lands on a 2 and the other on a 3)
+- rolling 2, 6 sided dice and getting a total value of 5? (e.g. one die lands on a 2 and the other on a 3)
 - rolling 3 sixes in a row if you roll a six sided dice 3 times
 - rolling 3 sixes in a row if you roll a six sided dice 5 times